Provost’s Teaching Award Recipients Commended for Teaching Excellence within College

 Posted on: 16 June 2010

-The Trinity College Dublin Provost's Teaching Awards 2012 were presented by Dr Patrick Prendergast to six members of staff in recognition of their enthusiasm and commitment to ensuring students receive quality teaching and learning.
-The Awards are the College's principal means of celebrating those academic staff that have made an outstanding contribution in the pursuit of teaching excellence in College and who promote teaching as a scholarly activity.
+The Trinity College Dublin Provost’s Teaching Awards 2010 were presented by Dr John Hegarty to five members of staff in recognition of their enthusiasm and commitment to ensuring students receive quality teaching and learning.
+The Awards are College’s principal means of celebrating those academic staff that have made an outstanding contribution in the pursuit of teaching excellence in College and who promote teaching as a scholarly activity.

 The candidates were selected through a rigorous process involving their nomination by their students or their peers in College.
-The candidates were then assessed by the Provost's Teaching Award Review Panel, comprising representatives of academic staff, undergraduate and postgraduate students, and an external reviewer Professor Áine Hyland.
-The panel examined each candidate's teaching philosophy, their practice and scholarship, and assessed supporting evidence provided by the candidates before deciding on the six overall winners of this year's awards.
+The shortlisted candidates were then assessed by the Provost’s Teaching Award Review Panel, comprising representatives of academic staff, undergraduate and postgraduate students, and an external reviewer Professor Aine Hyland, who examined each candidate’s teaching philosophy, their practice and scholarship, and assessed supporting evidence provided by the candidates before deciding on the five overall winners of this year’s awards.